Aim of this page

 Criminal record check

-A basic criminal record check is required as part of the application, and this can be obtained from Disclosure Scotland.
+A basic Disclosure & Barring Service (DBS) criminal record check is required as part of the application, and this can be obtained from the (DBS).
 This will not disclose any convictions that are regarded as spent under the Rehabilitation of Offenders Act 1974.

 - The holders name and address